schorschii/OCO-Agent/README.md

 In case of problems, you can debug the agent by manually executing the script in terminal as root/Administrator, so you can check its output.

 **Hint:** You can create your own agent package which already contains the correct agent key and server address for your environment using methods described [here](https://github.com/schorschii/oco-server/blob/master/docs/Packages.md).
+I'm also offering the service to produce such specialized packages.
+Please [contact me](https://georg-sieber.de/?page=impressum) if you're interested.

 ### Linux (Systemd)
 No compilation needed, just install all dependencies and oco-agent.service file for systemd.